embeddedinn/embeddedinn.github.io/_posts/2025-12-20-RISCV-with-Chipyard.md

 Yeah, as I stated earlier, I was naive.
 But hey, where is the fun in taking the easy route ?

-I thought I knew how RISC-V debug works but I was wrong.
-I had to learn a lot more about how RISC-V debug works in order to get everything working with Chipyard.
+I thought I knew how RISC-V debug works.
+But I had to learn a lot more about how RISC-V debug works in order to get everything working with Chipyard.

 When I first brought up a rocket core back in 2020 on an FPGA to boot linux, Chipyard was in its infancy and I used the rocket core repo directly.
 You can find my old blog post about that [here](https://embeddedinn.com/articles/tutorial/booting-my-first-RISC-V-core-on-an-FPGA/).
 Since then, Chipyard has matured a lot and now provides a much better framework for building RISC-V processors and systems.